killop/anything_about_game/README.md

 * [UAAE](https://github.com/Igor55x/UAAE) Unity .assets and AssetBundle editor
 * [AssetStudio](https://github.com/Perfare/AssetStudio) A tool for exploring, extracting and exporting assets and assetbundles
 * [UABEA](https://github.com/Hengle/UABEA) c# uabe for newer versions of unity
+* [FakerAndroid](https://github.com/Efaker/FakerAndroid) A tool translate a apk file to stantard android project include so hook api and il2cpp c++ scaffolding when apk is a unity il2cpp game.
+Write code on a apk file elegantly.

 #### Archive-Format